 What Lies Ahead for Assisted Dying in the UK?

-The Scottish Parliament’s historic vote marks a pivotal moment in the ongoing struggle to define end-of-life rights across the UK.
+The Scottish Parliament’s historic vote represents a pivotal moment in the ongoing struggle to define end-of-life rights in the UK.
+It signals that while legal change is possible, it demands careful balancing of individual choice with safeguards against exploitation or harm.